angelicacosta/Ternary-Balance/README.md

 You can find the program in the following GitHub repository https://github.com/angelicacosta/Ternary-Balance

-Version 1 - balance.py - does not handle invalid inputs
-Version 2 - balance.py - restructuring of version 1 and invalid inputs handling
+Version 2 - balance.py - restructuring of balance.py and invalid inputs handling

 ## Authors